-- 1. Mirroring Any participant in the network can simultaneously share and consume data. - 2.
+- 1. Mirroring All participants in the network simultaneously share and consume data. - 2.
 Content Integrity Data and publisher integrity is verified through use of signed hashes of the content. - 3.
-Parallel Replication Subsets of the data can be accessed from multiple peers simultaneously, improving transfer speeds.

-- 4. Streaming Updates Datasets can be updated and distributed in real time to other peers. - 5.
-End To End Encryption Dat employs a capability system whereby anyone with a Dat link can connect to the swarm, but the link itself is a secure hash that is difficult to guess.
+Parallel Transfer Subsets of the data can be accessed from multiple peers simultaneously, improving transfer speeds. - 4.
+Streaming Updates Datasets can be updated and distributed in real time to downstream peers. - 5.
+Secure Metadata Dat employs a capability system whereby anyone with a Dat link can connect to the swarm, but the link itself is a secure hash that is nearly impossible to guess and is never leaked by Dat itself.